sczyh30/vertx-blueprint-microservice/README.md

 [![Travis Build Status](https://travis-ci.org/sczyh30/vertx-blueprint-microservice.svg?branch=master)](https://travis-ci.org/sczyh30/vertx-blueprint-microservice)

-Vert.x blueprint application - An online shopping microservice application.
+Vert.x blueprint application - An online shopping microservice application developed with Vert.x.
+This repo is intended to be an illustration on how to develop microservice applications using Vert.x toolkit.

 ## Content